farhadfahri/posgres-tutorial/filtering.md

 ```

--- Operators to query data using 'pattern matching'
+* Operators to query data using 'pattern matching'
--- Returns true or false
+* Returns true or false
--- Both let you search for patterns in strings by using tow special characters
+* Both let you search for patterns in strings by using tow special characters

--- % percent sign matches any sequence of zero or more characters
+* Percent sign (%) matches any sequence of zero or more characters
--- Underscore sign (_) matches single character
+* Underscore sign (_) matches single character